Althea Thauberger

-Althea Thauberger is a Canadian visual artist, film maker and educator.
+Althea Thauberger (born 1970, Saskatoon, Canada) is a Canadian visual artist, film maker and educator.
 Her work engages relational practices rooted in sustained collaborations with groups or communities through social, theatrical and textual processes that often operate outside the studio/gallery environment.
 Her varied research-centric projects have taken her to military base, remote societies and institutional spaces that result in performances, films, videos, audio recordings and books, and involve provocative reflections of social, political, institutional and aesthetic power relations.
 Her recent projects involve an extended engagement with the sites of their production in order to trace broader social and ideological histories.

 Biography

-Althea Thauberger was born in Saskatoon, Saskatchewan, in 1970.
-She currently lives and works in Vancouver, where she is an assistant professor in the Department of Art History, Visual Art and Theory at the University of British Columbia.
+Althea Thauberger currently lives and works in Vancouver, where she is an Associate Professor in the Department of Art History, Visual Art and Theory at the University of British Columbia.

 Thauberger obtained her Bachelor of Fine Arts in Photography at Concordia University in 2000 and went on to complete her Master of Fine Arts at the University of Victoria in 2002.
 In 2009–2010, she studied at the European Graduate School as a PhD candidate.
 Before Thauberger's professorship at University of British Columbia, she had taught at Emily Carr University of Art and Design, Simon Fraser University, and University of Victoria as a sessional instructor, and was invited to teach at Akademie výtvarných umĕni v Praze (Academy of Fine Arts, Prague) as a guest professor, and at Concordia University as a visiting professor.

 In 2003, Thauberger was awarded a Vancouver Arts Development Award and was a regional finalist for the Sobey Art Award.
 She was also the recipient of British Columbia's most prestigious annual awards for the visual arts, VIVA award in 2011.

 In 2009, Thauberger travelled to Kandahar, Afghanistan, on a Canadian Forces Artists Program assignment.
 While there, she produced the collaborative work Kandahar International Airport (2009), in which twelve female soldiers portray themselves as themselves on the grounds of this Afghan modernist architectural icon from the 1960s.